-In 2014, OP&F adopted changes to how it evaluates the performance of the private markets portfolio.
-The methodology evaluates the performance of the private markets program by developing a Public Markets Equivalent (PME) comparison.
-A PME comparison utilizes an Internal Rate of Return (IRR) calculation of all historical cash flows and compares the resulting performance to a public market proxy index, by assuming that all of the same cash flows are invested in the public market index.
+OP&F has adopted the Public Markets Equivalent (PME) approach to evaluate the performance of its private markets portfolio.
+A PME comparison utilizes an Internal Rate of Return (IRR) calculation of all historical cash flows and compares the resulting performance to a public market proxy index, by assuming that all of the same cash flows are invested on the same dates in the public market index.
 This methodology allows for the purest comparison of the private markets program performance to that of a public market alternative.
-Secondarily, the performance of the private markets program is evaluated relative to the Refinitiv Thompson ONE Private Equity Pooled Horizon IRR: Net to Limited Partners peer universe, or equivalent.
+Secondarily, the performance of the private markets program is evaluated relative to the Refinitiv (Thompson One) Private Equity Pooled Horizon IRR: Net to Limited Partners peer universe, or equivalent.
 The peer universe data allows OP&F to compare the private markets program to other private markets programs and managers over specified time periods.
 For the ten-year period ending Sept.
-30, 2023,

-OP&F's private markets program provided a net IRR of 16.3%, outperforming the benchmark's PME by 3.5% annualized.
-In addition, OP&F's private markets program has outperformed the benchmark PME on a net of fee basis since inception.
-Relative to the Refinitiv Thompson ONE Private Equity Pooled Horizon IRR: Net to Limited Partners peer universe, as of Sept.
-30, 2023, OP&F's private markets program's net of fee IRR ranks second quartile for the three-year, 10-year and since inception basis, first quartile for the five year basis.
+30, 2024, OP&F's private markets program provided a net IRR of 15.3%, outperforming both the FT Wilshire 5000 PME of 12.5% and the S&P 500 PME of 12.6%.
+In addition, OP&F's private markets program has outperformed both the FT Wilshire 5000 PME and S&P 500 PME on a net of fees basis since inception.
+Relative to the Refinitiv (Thompson One) Private Equity Pooled Horizon IRR: Net to Limited Partners peer universe, as of Sept.
+30, 2024, OP&F's private markets program's net of fees IRR ranks second quartile for the threeyear, 10-year and since inception basis, and first quartile for the five-year basis.